transcend-information/SNIA-SSS-PTS/README.md

   Servers in data centers, storage arrays, and enterprise wide / multiple user environments that employ direct attached storage, storage attached networks and tiered storage architectures. \
   _Client_: \
-  laptop or desktop computers used in small office, home, mobile, entertainment and other single user applications.
+  laptop or desktop computers used in small offices, home, mobile, entertainment and other single user applications.

 #
   **Report**